Working with URIs

 $uri->setQueryArray(['foo' => 'bar', 'bar' => 'baz']);

-The setQueryArray() method overwrite any existing query variables.
+method overwrites existing query variables.

 Adding Query Value

-You can add a value to the query variables collection without destroying the existing query variables with the addQuery() method.
-The first parameter is the name of the variable, and the second parameter is the value:
+parameter is the name of the variable, and the second parameter is the value:

 <?php